 The indigenous Walla Walla River spring Chinook were extirpated in the early to mid-1900s.
 From 2000 to 2008, adult spring Chinook from Ringold Springs Hatchery and the Umatilla River were out-planted into both the South Fork Walla Walla River (Oregon) and Mill Creek (Washington) in a program funded by BPA.
 These fish successfully spawned and produced the first returns in 2004.
 The South Fork out-plants were discontinued in 2009 as natural and hatchery returns to the upper Walla Walla increased.
-The out-plants in Mill Creek and recently the Touchet River and expected to continue and would transition to Walla Walla Hatchery stock as adult returns allow.
+Out-plants in Mill Creek and recently the Touchet River and expected to continue and would transition to Walla Walla Hatchery stock as adult returns allow.
 Lack of a consistent source of adults for out-planting and continued infusion of out-of-basin adults limit the ability of recent and current actions to provide enough returning adults to supply local broodstock and to meet harvest and natural production goals for the Walla Walla basin.
 Natural-origin spring Chinook salmon returning to the Walla Walla River are not listed under the ESA.
+NMFS in its evaluation of ecological interactions determined that the MCR Steelhead DPS would be the only ESA-listed DPSs affected by the Walla Walla Spring Chinook salmon program (see Section 2.10)

-Beginning in 2005, NMFS' Mitchell Act-funded program began releasing 250,000 yearling smolts in the basin from the Little White Salmon National Fish Hatchery (NFH) was implemented.
+Beginning in 2005, NMFS' Mitchell Act-funded program began releasing 250,000 yearling smolts in the basin from the Little White Salmon National Fish Hatchery (NFH).
 In 2009, the production was shifted to the Carson NFH.
 The release of 250,000 smolts from Carson NFH will continue until this program is fully implemented.
 Carson NFH fish may be used to backfill smolt production if shortages occur in the future.